Gimly-Blockchain/odyssey_challenge_vc_server/README.md

  - `X-Resource`, resource to protect behind DID authentication
  - `X-DID`, DID to associate to the resource

+ The standard procedure described in `didcomauth` applies to `dsb` too: DID-authenticated upload resources must be referenced under the `/protected/upload/` prefix (authorizing the `abc` resource means authenticating `/protected/upload/abc`)

 See `cmd/dsb-do-upload` for a request example.

 The resource/DID mapping is held either in a Redis instance or in a in-memory map.

-The standard procedure described in `didcomauth` applies to `dsb` too.

 To build `dsb`, the standard Go procedure must be followed: